kubeflow/website/content/en/docs/components/notebooks/container-images.md

 ### Image Requirements

-For Kubeflow Notebooks to work with a container image, the image must:
+For Kubeflow Workbenches to work with a container image, the image must:
 - expose an HTTP interface on port `8888`:
   - kubeflow sets an environment variable `NB_PREFIX` at runtime with the URL path we expect the container be listening under
   - kubeflow uses IFrames, so ensure your application sets `Access-Control-Allow-Origin: *` in HTTP response headers